CNC machining of thermoplastic

 What is Thermoplastic?

 Thermoplastics are mixtures of polymer resins that do not exhibit changes in properties when heated.
-It becomes softer when heated and hard on cooling.
+They become softer when heated and harder to cool.
 Thermoplastic can be remolded after melting, retaining all original physical, mechanical, and chemical qualities.

 Thermoplastics offer mechanical strength, impact resistance, machinability, corrosion resistance, chemical inertness, and many other beneficial properties.